Guelph Royals (ice hockey)

 The Guelph Royals name has been used for several hockey teams based in Guelph, Ontario.
-The most prominent was a junior ice hockey team in the Ontario Hockey Association from 1960 to 1963, that played home games at the Guelph Memorial Gardens.
-The junior Royals were affiliated with the NHL's New York Rangers.
+The most recent was a junior ice hockey team in the Ontario Hockey Association (OHA) from 1960 to 1963, that played home games at the Guelph Memorial Gardens.
+The junior Royals were a farm team for the New York Rangers of the National Hockey League.

-Other Guelph Royals teams played from 1908, and briefly in 1909 (6 games) in the Ontario Professional Hockey League, and also circa 1920s as Ontario Hockey Association senior teams.
+Earlier versions of the Guelp Royals include a professional team during the 1908–09 Ontario Professional Hockey League season, and a senior ice hockey team in the OHA during the 1920s.
 The Royals namesake is the City of Guelph's nickname as the "Royal City."

 History

-The junior Guelph Royals arose when the Guelph Biltmore Mad Hatters were sold in 1960, and the new ownership renamed the team.
-Emile Francis was head coach of the Royals for the 1960–61 OHA season and the 1961–62 OHA season.
+In 1960, Madison Square Gardens Corporation who owned the New York Rangers in the National Hockey League (NHL), purchased the Guelph Biltmores as a farm team.
+Since "Biltmore" was considered a commercial name, the junior team was renamed.
+The Royals were an early favourite to win the Ontario Hockey Association (OHA) junior division, with Emile Francis as head coach.
+Francis coached the Royals for the 1960–61 OHA season and the 1961–62 OHA season.

 Guelph won the Hamilton Spectator Trophy during the 1960–61 OHA season, finishing 1st overall.
 The Royals' Rod Gilbert led the OHA in goals scored with 54, points scored with 103, and Jean Ratelle led the league in assists with 61.
 Gilbert won Eddie Powers Memorial Trophy with the most goals in the league, and was also awarded the Red Tilson Trophy as the most outstanding player.
 In the playoffs, the Royals lost in the league finals to the Toronto St. Michael's Majors, 4 games to 2 with a tie.

-Many players graduated from junior hockey after the 1960–61 OHA season, and the Royals did not recover their previous form.
-After two declining seasons the franchise was in financial trouble again.
 At the end of the 1962–63 OHA season, the team moved to nearby Kitchener, Ontario, becoming the Kitchener Rangers, taking the name of the NHL parent club.

-Some of the Guelph Royals players who graduated from the junior ranks played on the newly formed Senior OHA Guelph Regals team.

-NHL alumni
+National Hockey League alumni

-Twenty-one former Guelph Royals have played in the National Hockey League, and two have elected to the Hockey Hall of Fame; Rod Gilbert and Jean Ratelle.
+Twenty-one former Guelph Royals played in the NHL, and two were elected to the Hockey Hall of Fame; Rod Gilbert and Jean Ratelle.